khalidMesbah/javascript-basic-projects/README.md

 # Vanilla JS Projects
-you are given the css and html of the projects already and you have to code the javascript part to make them fully functional
+> 30 DOM Projects where you are given the css and html of the projects already and you have to code the javascript part to make them fully functional

 #### Enroll In The Course